amartinsan/amartinsan/README.md

 ### Hello there 🖖
 - 🔬 I’m currently doing my PhD working on microbial ecology and metagenomics of sediment communities that degrade hydrocarbons 🦠🌎
-- 🔍Trying to isolate sulfate-reducing bacteria
+- 🔍 Isolating sulfate-reducing bacteria
 - 🌱 I’m currently learning netxtflow (https://www.nextflow.io)
 - 💩 I also used to work with gut microbiota data from Mexico
 - 📫 How to reach me: adrian.martinez@ibt.unam.mx or 4dri4nms@gmail.com